MyoHub/myosuite/docs/source/challenge-doc.rst

 Move the object between two locations with a handover between a hand and a prosthesis.
-The object parameter is randomized in terms of object starting location, object target destination, object weight, and even friction during each environmental reset.
+The object parameter is randomized in terms of object starting location, object target destination (goal position), object weight, and even friction during each environmental reset.